 You May Also Want to Check Out:

-Whether to consumer a chill-filtered or a non-chill filtered is a never-ending conversation and can vary.
+Whether to consume a chill-filtered or a non-chill filtered is a never-ending conversation and can vary.
 What is a constant factor, though, is that they both have their own taste personalities.

 Ultimately, it is up to you to decide what floats your boat; however, if variety is what you seek, then keep both kinds at your disposal.